The Payroll Superhero’s Guide to Canadian Payroll Year-End

 8. Will Canada Revenue Agency (CRA) accept a self-printed/online tax slip?

 *This answer will vary based on how tax slips are delivered to employees

 The CRA gladly accepts self-printed tax slips from our employee self-service portal.
 The form generated matches all specifications from CRA and will look almost identical to a printed T4 or T4A.

 9. What if there is incorrect information on my T4/T4A?

 If your Social Insurance Number is incorrect, or if the financial information on you believe your tax receipt is incorrect, please contact your payroll team, as we may have to reissue a new tax receipt.
 If your address is incorrect, simply enter the correct information on your tax return.

-10. How do I arrange to make changes to my tax claim amounts or have additional taxes deducted from my pay next year?
+10. How do I arrange to make changes to my tax claim amounts or have additional taxes deducted from my pay in 2020?

 11. Why are over half of my tax slip boxes empty?